Academic policy information for Bachelor (undergradute) and Master (graduate) degree programs. Please select the relevant link below.

 - Participate in all outcomes assessment activities as required.

-- Make payment of all tuition and fees.
+- Make Payment of all tuition and fees.

 Students who have completed all graduation requirements and are in good standing with the institution are eligible to participate in graduation exercises.
-All graduates are expected to participate in the winter or spring commencement exercises of the College.
+All graduates are expected to participate in the winter or spring commencement exercises of the University.

 Those who have completed program requirements but have not yet graduated may request a letter of completion.
-All academic and financial obligations must be met prior to the College releasing a completion statement.
+All academic and financial obligations must be met prior to the University releasing a completion statement.
 Students may contact the Registrar’s Office for information.

 A double major is the simultaneous completion of two or more baccalaureate-level majors leading to the same degree designation.
 A student may qualify for multiple majors by meeting the total requirements of each major.